Leland Sklar: Early life

 After The Beatles hit, things changed dramatically.
 As soon as the guitar players and piano players got amplifiers, Sklar's upright bass couldn't compete with their volume.
 Across the street from the American Federation of Musicians Local 47 building in Hollywood is now a music store called Stein on Vine.
 It used to be under the Musicians Union when it was just the Stein Music Co.
 Sklar and his father went there and his father bought him a Melody bass and a St. George amp.
-The whole thing probably cost $80 at the time.
+The whole setup probably cost $80 at the time.
 Soon after that, Sklar was only getting calls for electric bass work.

-Between 1965 and 1970, Sklar attended San Fernando Valley State College (now called CSUN - Sea Sun - California State University, Northridge).
+Between 1965 and 1970, Sklar attended San Fernando Valley State College.
 He began as a music major, but became disillusioned in the music department after two years when he realized the curriculum was geared more toward producing music teachers than towards performance.
 He went to the administration building and took a battery of aptitude tests and found his highest aptitudes were in art and science.
-So, he changed to co-majors in art and science with the thought of becoming a medical or technical illustrator.
+As a result, he changed to co-majors in art and science with the thought of becoming a medical or technical illustrator.

 While at San Fernando Valley State, Sklar played in the orchestra.
 For the first two years, Sklar played in the string bass section, which consisted of himself and Daryl Dragon, who would later become the Captain of the Captain & Tennille.
 Also during this period, Sklar was in a band called Little John Farm with singer/guitarist Denny "Steve" Aaberg, Dennis Dragon on drums, and Doug Dragon on B3 organ.
 Dennis and Doug Dragon were Daryl's two brothers.
-Incidentally, Sklar attended San Fernando Valley State with Tom Scott, the great sax player, and actor/comedian Cheech Marin.
+Other classmates while attending San Fernando Valley State were saxophonist Tom Scott and actor/comedian Cheech Marin.

 Sklar spent five years at San Fernando Valley State, but never graduated, because his own music career would intervene.